kennethshawfriedman/Toski/README.md

 ## How To Run

-Assuming you are on Mac running a modern version of the OS (10.10 or higher), and you have mit-scheme installed: simply launch the app as you would any other GUI.
+Assuming you are on Mac running a modern version of MacOS (10.10 or higher), and you have mit-scheme installed: simply launch the app as you would any other GUI.

 You can download the fully built, GUI app here: [Schemer-v0.1][0.1]